 Most of the buildings in the proposed Conservation Area are typical of the mid-Victorian period and were built following the fashion of the time, which was for classical detailing in the Italianate style.
 Mainly arranged in terraced form, they are simple, tall buildings, often with the ground floor set at half a storey above street level, allowing for a basement level where cooking and other domestic necessities took place.
-They are mainly two or three windows wide and many also have bay windows to add interest and variety to the street scene.
+The majority are only two windows wide and many also have bay windows to add interest and variety to the street scene.
 The railings which define the front boundaries link to other railings to the front steps and sometimes to first floor balconies.
-Most buildings have moulded parapets, concealing a shallow pitched roof which would have originally been slated.
+These buildings have moulded parapets, concealing a shallow pitched roof which would have originally been slated.
 The windows are often defined by hood moulds, supported on scrolled corbels.
 Front doors, where they remain, tend to be four panelled timber doors, the panels being defined by heavy mouldings.
 Painted stucco is the most common material, with other elevations of brown London stock brick.
+Later properties, such as the Edwardian terrace along the west side of Ethelbert Road, are built using red brick.